LINC — Lincoln Educational Services Corporation

 - Net Income Guidance: Anticipated between $20 million and $23 million.

-- Capital Expenditures: Expected to range from $70 million to $75 million, primarily for growth initiatives.
+- Capital Expenditures: Expected between $70 million and $75 million, primarily for growth initiatives.

 4. Bad News, Challenges, or Points of Concern

-- Healthcare Program Decline: Starts in healthcare and other professions decreased by 2%, attributed to the exit from the culinary program and temporary enrollment halt in nursing.
+- Healthcare Program Decline: Starts in healthcare and other professions declined 2%, attributed to exiting the culinary program and temporary enrollment halt in nursing.

-- Increased Depreciation: Projected to rise significantly due to capital investments, potentially impacting net income growth.
+- Increased Depreciation: Projected to rise significantly due to capital investments, impacting net income growth.

 5. Notable Q&A Insights

-- High School Initiatives: Management is investing more in recruiting high school students, anticipating growth in this segment over the next few years.
+- High School Initiatives: Management is increasing investments in recruiting high school students, aiming to grow this segment significantly in the coming years.